UmairYasi/java-demo/README.md

 # java-demo
-This is my first code on github auther: Malik Umair
+This is my first code on github
+<br>auther: Malik Umair